Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Main Results

-Our main result shows that, by respecting the learning rate bounds in~the GD LR Decay Conditions~\ref{GradCons}, we obtain the following high-probability bound on the Lipschitz constant of any two-layer neural network trained by gradient descent.
-The following is a rigorous version of Informal Theorem~\ref{IntroTheorem}. \begin{theorem}[Lipschitz Control Via Learning Rate Decay] In Setting~\ref{setting}, suppose the GD initialization satisfies Assumption~\ref{ass:init}.
-If the variable learning rate $\boldsymbol{\alpha}$ satisfies the GD LR Decay Conditions~\ref{GradCons} then there is an absolute constant $\kappa>0$ such that for every $\eta>0$ and every $T \in \mathbb{N}_+$,
+Our first main result shows that by respecting the GD LR Decay Conditions~\ref{gdcons:grad}, we obtain the following high-probability bound on the Lipschitz constant of any MLP trained by GD.
+The following is a rigorous version of Informal Theorem~\ref{IntroTheorem}.

+\begin{theorem}[Lipschitz Control with Learning Rate Decay] In Setting~\ref{setting:main}, suppose the parameter initialization satisfies Assumption~\ref{assumption:standard_param_initialization}.
+If the variable learning rate $\boldsymbol{\alpha}$ satisfies the GD LR Decay Conditions~\ref{gdcons:grad} then there is an absolute constant $\kappa > 0$ such that for every $\eta > 0$ and every number of GD epochs $T \in \N_+$,